General School Policies

 The principal of the Village School of Dance has public liability insurance.
 Any locum teacher who teaches classes will be either covered via this insurance, or will have their own personal insurance.

-The Village School of Dance has a non-smoking policy, and smoking is not permitted anywhere within the centres where lessons take place.
-This is due to the health hazards of smoking and passive smoking, and also because the centres regularly holds activities which involve young children.
-Centres used by the VSD also all have no smoking policies.
+The Village School of Dance has a non-smoking policy, and smoking is not permitted anywhere within the studio where lessons take place.
+This is due to the health hazards of smoking and passive smoking, and also because the hall regularly holds activities which involve young children.
+Studios used by the VSD also all have no smoking policies.

 Child Protection Policy